kogungor/kogungor.github.io/_posts/2016-09-14-vulnhub-billy-madison.md

 ### GPG keys compromised

 Lastly, as root was compromised, the GPG keys contained in /root/.gnupg should be considered compromised and removed.

-## Final Thoughts

-Overall, this was a great challenge!
-I learned a couple valuable lessons during the course of breaking in and it gave me some ideas for some script updates to do.
-Overall great theming of the whole thing, I really appreciated that.
-Off to break more things!